 4. Once the children have grasped the game they can have a go with the puppet making him do the correct number of crunches to match each note.
 So much educational content in the guise of a greedy dinosaur!

 We wanted to make a puppet that would actually have a working jaw so he could munch the notes.
-We were really inspired by the brilliant talking puppets from MollyMoo.
-We didn’t have exactly the same materials to hand, so in the true spirit of upcycled crafting – we made do with what was available!
+We really loved the brilliant talking puppets from MollyMoo But we didn’t have exactly the same materials to hand, so in the true spirit of upcycled crafting – we made do with what was available!

 3 cheap car wash sponges from the £1 Shop